-Significant spending on the 2019 Proposal II bond project will not begin until the Proposal I project is substantially complete.
-Activity in this fund was primarily related to investment earnings which translated to an increase in fund balance of \$420,031.
-The beginning fund balance was \$21,650,077 as of July 1, 2019 and the ending total fund balance was \$22,070,108 at June 30, 2020.
+Significant spending on the 2021 Proposal II bond project will not begin until the 2019 Proposal II bond project is substantially completed.
+The major activity in the current fiscal year was related to the proceeds of the bond and bond premium which translated to a increase in fund balance of \$7,279,285.
+The beginning fund balance was \$0 as of July 1, 2020 and the ending total fund balance was \$7,279,285 at June 30, 2021.

-D. Other Nonmajor Funds
+F. Other Nonmajor Funds

-Other nonmajor governmental funds experienced an increase in fund balance of \$1,062,180 during the year.
-Due to the implementation of GASB 84, the nonmajor governmental funds were restated to include the Student Activity Fund.
-The restated beginning fund balance on July 1, 2019 was \$6,940,405 and at June 30, 2020 the fund balance was \$8,002,585.
-The Sinking Fund and Technology Capital Projects Fund, approved by voters in September of 2002, finished its seventeenth year with a fund balance of \$4,758,680, up from \$3,486,837 at the end of FY 2018-19.
-The Sinking Fund was renewed in November 2011 for an additional ten (10) years at a reduced millage rate of .8 mills.
+Other nonmajor governmental funds experienced an increase in fund balance of \$1,213,300 during the year.
+The beginning fund balance on July 1, 2020 was \$8,002,585 and at June 30, 2021 the fund balance was \$9,215,885.
+The Sinking Fund and Technology Capital Projects Fund, approved by voters in September of 2002, finished its eighteenth year with a fund balance of \$5,347,869, up from \$4,758,680 at the end of FY 2019-20.
+The Sinking Fund was renewed in August 2020 for an additional six (6) years at a reduced millage rate of 0.794 mills.
 Major uses of the sinking fund include the purchase of property and renovations to the existing capital infrastructure.
-In 2007-08 the District entered into a lease agreement with Nextel/Sprint for use of District owned band-width and established a new technology capital projects fund.
+In 2007-08 the District entered into a lease agreement with Nextel/Sprint for use of District owned bandwidth and established a new technology capital projects fund.
 The initial term of the lease was 10 years renewable every 5 years up to a total of 30 years.
 The up-front payment for the lease was \$750,000 with initial monthly payments of \$8,295 that are adjusted annually for inflation.
 The District's original intent was to earmark these funds for technology replacement but due to an increase in unfunded mandates \$550,000 was transferred from this fund into the District's General Fund in 2008-09.
 However, the District plans to use the remaining funds for technology upgrades.
-The fund balance in the Food Service Fund decreased during the 2019-20 school year by \$7,541 for a total fund balance at year-end of \$344,926.
+The fund balance in the Food Service Fund decreased during the 2020-21 school year by \$81,058 for a total fund balance at year-end of \$263,868.
 The District also maintains various debt service funds and other special revenue funds.